microsoft/DMF/Dmf/Modules.Library/Dmf_Registry.md

 ##### Remarks

 * Generally speaking, the Client will set the value read to a default value if an error is returned.
+* WCOS compliant drivers should pass NULL as RegistryPathName to avoid Verifier errors.

 -----------------------------------------------------------------------------------------------------------------------------------

 ##### DMF_Registry_PathAndValueReadMultiString